Pattern Cutting and Clothes Making information

 Important First Two Sessions

 Early in the course, you will need to take your body measurements.
 This is best done with a colleague, as taking your measurements yourself is not always accurate.
-You may wish to bring Personal Protective Equipment such as mask/gloves to the first two sessions.
+There is a separate area where students can take their measurements privately, if required.